Playing with Fire (Kevin Federline album): Release and promotion

+Singles and release

 The first single option was "PopoZão".
 According to Chuck Arnold of People, "the frenetic dance track (its title refers to a bootylicious posterior) taps into the favela funk sound popular in Rio de Janeiro and features production by Disco D, who keeps things popping with breakneck beats."
-Arnold considered the song annoying, and disliked Federline's rap.
-The song was panned by critics, so it wasn't included in the album.
+The song was ultimately omitted from Playing with Fire in response to negative critical reception.

 The album's download-only release, "Lose Control", was premiered with a performance at the 2006 Teen Choice Awards.
 On September 27, 2006, it was announced that "Crazy", featuring Spears, would be included on the album instead of "PopoZão", and that "Lose Control" had been chosen as the lead single instead.
 Along with the announcement, it was revealed that the first 500 fans who pre-ordered Playing With Fire via Federline's online store would receive an autographed photo.
 All pre-orderers were also entered into a contest to attend a record release party in Los Angeles hosted by Spears.
 Playing with Fire was released on October 31, 2006, through Federline Records.
 One week after the release, Spears filed for divorce from Federline, listing irreconcilable differences.

 Tour

-In early October 2006, Federline commenced the Playing with Fire Tour at Webster Hall in New York City, where he performed to an estimated audience of 300 out of a total seating capacity of 1,500, with only one-third of attendees remaining by the end of the concert.
+In early October 2006, Federline commenced the Playing with Fire Tour at Webster Hall in New York City; out of a total seating capacity of 1,500, he performed to an estimated audience of 300, of which two-thirds left before the end of the show.
 On October 8, 2006, many of the tickets for the show at House of Blues in Chicago were given away for free.
 Following the poor reception, the remaining dates were ultimately cancelled.